How to Landscape around Garden Fish Ponds

 A centrepiece

-Really make your fish pond into a fantastic centrepiece in your garden by building a summerhouse or gazebo next to it where you can sit and relax.
+Really make your fish pond into a fantastic centrepiece in your garden.
+Do this by building a summerhouse or gazebo next to it where you can sit and relax.
 Adding a seating area near your garden pond provides you with somewhere to rest as you watch the wildlife and get lost in all the sights and sounds of nature.
 Listen out for the melodic chirping of the birds and ripples of water as the fish swim by.
 Maybe you might even catch some frogs jumping around.

 A garden room can become your own secret hideout to quietly view your surroundings without disturbing the animals.
 It can be a tranquil spot to sip your morning coffee, unwind with a drink, or read the daily news or a good book.
 The garden log cabin can be decorated and painted to your own style and colour of your choice.
 Neutral and muted tones will work best to fit in with the serene landscape you are trying to create.